letsfindaway/basement-ventilation/README.md

 * Providing a simple web interface displaying the same information as the local screen
 * Sending log information to your computer so that you can follow program execution online

 That's a lot of stuff for such a simple task, isn't it?
-And you probably have more ideas.
+And you (and me!) probably have more ideas.

 ## BOM (Bill of material)